krishnaprasadh/SpyCam/README.md

 # SpyCam
-SpyCam - Made with Python and OpenCV - Take hidden photos of people who use your PC
+SpyCam - Made with Python3 and OpenCV - Take hidden photos of people who use your PC